You are planning to organize an event in your city. It can be a conference, a business meeting, a festival, or a yoga retreat.

 - Provide presentations of speakers to attendees in a quick way

 - Help exhibitors in networking with the attendees

 For use cases 1 and 2, you will need QR Codes in low numbers.

 That is instead of actually printing bulky pamphlets of event agenda, you can easily create a PDF QR Code.
 That is, link the whole schedule of the event in a QR Code.
 Then print it on boards placed at different spots of the event.

 The attendees just need to scan it via their smartphone to know the whole agenda of the event.

 Similarly, many people take notes during presentations.
 But they may miss out on actually listening to the speaker.
 Only if there was a way they could easily get a copy of the presentation.

 Keeping guests need as a priority, you can create a QR Code of the whole presentation.
 That is you can create a PDF QR Code and place it on the last slide of the presentation.

 This way, the interested attendees will be able to get access to the whole presentation.

 Or you can do is create Twitter QR Code, wherein you can link a tweet or hashtags regarding your event in the QR Code.
-Upon scanning, the attendees of your event can share the tweet after logging in from their account.
+Upon scanning, the attendees can share the tweet after logging in from their accounts.